Age Matrix

 The age matrix provides information on each state's age of majority, the age at which a juvenile can be prosecuted as an adult, and the maximum age of probation and parole.
 Updated January 16, 2024.

 Note: This resource is revised when states report updates to the national office.
-To update your state's information, email the national office.
+To update your state's information, contact the National Office.

 Definitions of Age Matrix Terms: